SCAN Update - 11/13/24

 Mpox clade II, Candida auris, and Hepatitis A

-Mpox clade II DNA was not been detected at most SCAN sites in the last 3 weeks (expect 2 positive detection at Southeast SF 10/11/24, and 10/14/24).
+Mpox clade II DNA was not been detected at any SCAN sites in the last 3 weeks.
 Currently all SCAN sites are in the 'LOW' category for Mpox clade II.

 The heat map below shows all the SCAN sites as a row, and each date as a column since July 2022.
 The color blue means that Mpox clade II DNA was not detected in the sample, and the dark red color means it was detected.
 White indicates no sample was collected.
 The chart shows all the data we have collected.
 You can access the chart here.

-Candida auris DNA was detected at 3 SCAN sites in the last 3 weeks (Gilroy, Palo Alto, and Southeast SF).
+Candida auris DNA was detected at 2 SCAN sites in the last 3 weeks (Oceanside SF and Southeast SF).
 Currently all SCAN sites are in the 'LOW' category for C. auris.

 The heat map below shows all the SCAN sites as a row, and each date as a column for all data collected since monitoring began in July 2023.
 The color blue means that Candida auris DNA was not detected in the sample, and the dark red color means it was detected.
 White indicates no sample was collected.
 You can access the chart here.

-Hepatitis A RNA was detected at three of the SCAN sites in the last 3 weeks (Oceanside SF, Sacramento, and Sunnyvale).
+Hepatitis A RNA was detected at 7 of the SCAN sites (expect Oceanside SF) in the last 3 weeks.

-• Gilroy, Palo Alto, Oceanside SF, San Jose, Southeast SF, SVCW and Sunnyvale are in the LOW Wastewater Category for Hepatitis A
+• Gilroy, Oceanside SF, Sacramento, Southeast SF, and SVCW are in the LOW Wastewater Category for Hepatitis A

-• Sacramento is in the MEDIUM Wastewater Category for Hepatitis A
+• Palo Alto, San Jose and Sunnyvale are in the MEDIUM Wastewater Category for Hepatitis A

 The heat map below shows all the SCAN sites as a row, and each date as a column for all data collected since monitoring began in July 2023.
 The color blue means that Hepatitis A RNA was not detected in the sample, and the dark purple color means it was detected.
 White indicates no sample was collected.
 You can access the chart here.